 2. Opt for a Laptop

-We have one desktop computer in the house, and it’s what I use for doing bookkeeping for one of my VA clients.
-It’s also the computer I use when I need Photoshop.
+We have one desktop computer in the house, and I use it for bookkeeping for one of my VA clients and when I need Photoshop.

 The vast majority of my work is done on my laptop.
 I started out with just an inexpensive machine from Best Buy.
 It lasted a long time!
-But, my husband just surprised me with an early Christmas gift – Microsoft Surface Laptop 2!
-I absolutely love it, my boot time has been reduced drastically and the whole machine just runs faster.
+But, since I launched my business in 2015, my husband has surprised me with two different machines:

-Regardless of the style of laptop you use, here are the three main reasons I prefer a laptop to the desktop:
+Regardless of the style of laptop you use, here are the three main reasons I preferred a laptop when I was working during the day, when my kids were around.

 - Portable – you can work at the dining room table or from your home base.
 You can even take it to the waiting room and put it to use while you’re killing time!

 - Smaller footprint.
-My Surface is small, so I don’t need a ton of space to set it up and work.
+My laptop is small, so I don’t need a ton of space to set it up and work.
 By comparison, the desktop is huge.

 3. Prepare the Space for Kids

-I know my kids are going to be nearby while I work.
-Currently I’m sitting at the dining room table with my laptop.
-I’m wearing the sleeping baby in a sling, and hoping he stays asleep until I get this post written!
+I know my kids will be nearby while I work.
+Currently, I’m sitting at the dining room table with my laptop.
+I’m wearing the sleeping baby in a sling and hoping he stays asleep until I get this post written!

 A couple of the other kids are in the same room as me.
 They’re playing a game together, but I know they’ll be coming over soon.